pado-labs/Chainlink-Demo-Extension/README.md

 There will be a dApp (smart contracts) to check the token price via Chainlink functions, where the DON-hosted secret management manages the API key.
 The dApp will check the amount threshold with the proof, and together with the price from the functions, to determine the eligibility of the particular user.

+Typical examples could be rewarding a community NFT, fee discount or MEME to an off-chain token holder, for whose holdings are not analyzable unlike on-chain addresses.

 ## Running

 1. Access `chrome://extensions/`